 - loanDepot argues the interest rate is based on various factors, including borrower risk and HUD's tiered pricing rule.
-While OIG agrees mortgage interest rates involve various factors and do fluctuate, we disagree borrower risk explains the higher interest rates in this circumstance.
-The premium rates in the loans identified in the audit report were the direct result of borrower participation in the housing finance agencies' downpayment assistance programs, as loanDepot did not determine the rates in question, they were determined by the housing finance agencies. loanDepot is incorrect in asserting that borrowers could forego the downpayment assistance to obtain a lower rate.
+While OIG agrees a mortgage interest rates involve various factors, and do fluctuate, we disagree borrower risk explains the higher interest rates in this circumstance.
+The premium rates in the loans identified in the audit report were the direct result of borrower participation in the Golden State downpayment assistance program, as loanDepot did not determine the rates in question; they were determined by the Golden State. loanDepot is incorrect in asserting that borrowers could forego the downpayment assistance to obtain a lower rate.
 As admitted by loanDepot, borrowers receiving downpayment assistance would not otherwise qualify for an FHA loan.
-Therefore, borrowers did not have the option to forego the downpayment assistance to obtain a rate closer to the market rate. loanDepot's statements on tiered pricing do not allow a lender to bypass HUD requirements on premium pricing, gift funds, and secondary financing.
-The audit report does not state that the premium pricing itself is a violation of HUD requirements simply because there is a variance in the interest rate.
-In this case, premium pricing is in violation of HUD requirements as it is used to indirectly pay for a borrower's downpayment assistance. - Comment 2 Like loanDepot, OIG recognizes housing finance agencies provide homeownership opportunities to low and moderate income families.
+Therefore, borrowers did not have the option to forego the downpayment assistance to obtain a rate closer to the market rate. loanDepot's statements on tiered pricing do not indicate that a lender can bypass requirements on premium pricing and gift funds.
+The audit report does not state that the premium pricing is in violation of HUD requirements simply because there is a variance in the interest rate.
+In this case, premium pricing is in violation of HUD requirements as it is used to pay for a borrower's downpayment assistance. - Comment 2 Like loanDepot, OIG recognizes housing finance agencies provide homeownership opportunities to low and moderate income families.
 However, OIG disagrees with the assertion that the audit report is not consistent with, reinterprets and contradicts clear and binding HUD guidance related to housing finance agencies and downpayment assistance programs.
 OIG does not disagree with Interpretative Rule Docket No. FR-5679-N-01 and Mortgagee Letter 2013-14 that housing finance agencies, as instrumentalities of State or local governments, may provide downpayment assistance.
 The audit report did not dispute housing finance agencies are an acceptable source of funds.
-In fact, the OIG determined that one of the housing finance agencies' DPA programs provided down payment assistance in accordance with HUD requirements19.
+However, FHA loans that contain downpayment assistance from a housing finance agency must meet all HUD requirements, including those on premium pricing and the definition of gift funds.